 One way to accomplish this is with Taggshop, which allows you to embed shoppable posts on any page of the popular site builders such as Wix, Weebly, Shopify, etc. You can include a call to action button to increase conversion rates, and the plugin has different themes so that you can customize it to fit your brand.

 One of the best ways to drive traffic and increase sales is to use social media to tell your brand’s story and have engaging conversations with other users.
 This is just as difficult as it sounds.
-Sharing user-generated content can be one way to engage your customers.
+Sharing user-generated content can be one way to engage your customers and using the best social media aggregator tool like Taggbox is the best possible way to do so!

 You can also encourage customers to post photos or videos.
 Burts Bees, with over 400k followers on Instagram, encourages user-generated content and provides followers with directions to get featured.